iterative/dvc.org/content/docs/user-guide/project-structure/dvcyaml-files.md

 <admon type="info">

-We use [GNU/Linux](https://www.gnu.org/software/software.html) in most of our examples.
+We use [GNU/Linux](https://www.gnu.org/software/software.html) in these examples, but Windows or other shells can be used too.

 </admon>